What is a Doula?

 There are many benefits to hiring a birth doula.
 Here is a brief list and a few links to clinical studies describing them:

-- Women who hire doulas tend to have fewer medical interventions, are more likely to breastfeed and are less likely to have low birth weight babies (click here to read a study published by The Journal of Perinatal Education about the impact of doulas on healthy birth outcomes).
+People who hire doulas tend to have fewer medical interventions, are more likely to chest/breastfeed and are less likely to have low birth weight babies (click here to read a study published by The Journal of Perinatal Education about the impact of doulas on healthy birth outcomes).

-- Women who hire doulas tend to have fewer unplanned cesarean sections and fewer assisted deliveries with the use of forceps or vacuum extraction (click here for an excerpt of an article outlining the results of two studies regarding the outcomes of women who had continuous emotional support during labor vs women who did not).
+People who hire doulas tend to have fewer unplanned cesarean sections and fewer assisted deliveries with the use of forceps or vacuum extraction (click here for an excerpt of an article outlining the results of two studies regarding the outcomes of persons who had continuous emotional support during labor vs persons who did not).

-- Women who hire doulas tend to have more satisfaction in their birth experience, a strengthened mother-infant bond and more success with continuing to breastfeed long-term (click here for an excerpt from an article published in the Journal of Midwifery and Women's Health discussing the benefits of having a doula present during labor and delivery).
+People who hire doulas tend to have more satisfaction in their birth experience, a strengthened parent-infant bond and more success with continuing to chest/breastfeed long-term (click here for an excerpt from an article published in the Journal of Midwifery and Women's Health discussing the benefits of having a doula present during labor and delivery).

 For more information about doulas, please visit the DONA International webpage.
 DONA (Doulas Of North America) International is the world's leading doula certifying organization and has the highest education standards for doulas seeking certification through their organization.